 Doctor Strange is by no means an explicitly Asian story, yet it is still largely set in Asia and, given a direct adaptation, would have starred an Asian person in a significant role.
 In addition to that, much of the concern surrounding the Ancient One’s portrayal was of falling into racial stereotypes and offending a large chunk of the movie-going audience.
 With that in mind, how many Asians were involved in its creation?

 The next Marvel Netflix show, to be released next March, is Iron Fist.
 I last covered it very early this year, specifically in regards to the idea that they might cast an Asian as the titular character.
-Similar to Doctor Strange this is yet another narrative steeped in orientalism and the White saviour trope, arguably more so as Daniel Rand becomes the next of a long line of mystical warriors.
+Similar to Doctor Strange this is yet another narrative steeped in orientalism and the white saviour trope, arguably more so as Daniel Rand becomes the next of a long line of mystical warriors.

-While it has since been announced that Rand would be played Finn Jones, less has been released about the people behind the camera.
+While it has since been announced that Rand would be played by Finn Jones, less has been released about the people behind the camera.
 What we do know is that Scott Buck will be the showrunner, with Tamara Becher serving as one of the writers.
 Without a single Asian person to be seen working on this production is it really any wonder that at the time of this writing Iron Fist appears to only have three Asian actors as a part of its cast?
 Again, these are not explicitly Asian stories, but with that region and culture playing such a large part would Asian voices not be a much-needed creative contribution?